Germany's Merkel presses call for peaceful Hong Kong resolution

-WUHAN, China (Reuters) - German Chancellor Angela Merkel renewed her calls for a peaceful solution to unrest in Hong Kong on Saturday.
+WUHAN, China, Sept 7 (Reuters) - German Chancellor Angela Merkel renewed her calls for a peaceful solution to unrest in Hong Kong on Saturday.

 The Hong Kong protests have overshadowed a three-day trip which Merkel had planned to use to press for greater access to Chinese markets for German businesses suffering a slowdown at home.